marxin/script-misc/README.md

 + readelf_sorted_symbols - prints symbols from ELF in binary layout order
 + symbol_section_finder - reads a set of object files and find corresponding sections for given list of functions
 + gcc-function-reorder - script compares all symbols met by compiler, if all occure in correct order according to dump
++ spec_statistics - script being to parse spec results and arrange them to latex table style